GonorrheaDon't be ignorant about this disease

 - May spread from cervix to womb and fallopian tubes causing pelvic inflammatory disease (PID) with fever, pain in lower stomach, nausea, backache.
 This happens in 10-20% of women who go untreated.

 - No home remedies or over-the-counter drugs work.

-- Antibiotics kill the bacteria but cannot repair body
+- Antibiotics kill the bacteria but cannot repair body damage already done.

 - Babies born to infected moms risk blindness.

 Having gonorrhea before does NOT protect a person from getting it again.